Aihara Kanagawa, Japan Travel Guide

 The natural landscapes around Aihara offer a dynamic and changing beauty throughout the year, with each season presenting its own unique charm.

-Cherry blossoms around Lake Sagami and other local parks offer spectacular views from late March to early April.
+Cherry blossoms near The lake Sagami and other local parks offer spectacular views from late March to early April.

-Lush green landscapes and outdoor activities around the lakes plus ranges define the summer months.
+Lush green landscapes and outdoor activities in the area of the bodies of water plus ranges define the summer months.

-The hills and lake shores burst into brilliant reds, oranges, and yellows during the autumn foliage season, typically November.
+The hills and lake shores burst into brilliant reds, oranges, and yellows during the fall colors season, typically November.

-A scenic island in Sagami Bay, known for its shrine, caves, lighthouse, and views of Mount Fuji.
+A scenic island in Sagami Bay, known for its shrine, caves, lighthouse, and views of Fuji-san.

-Explore EnoshimaA historic city with numerous temples, shrines, and the iconic Great Buddha.
+Explore EnoshimaA historic city with many temples, shrines, and the iconic Great Buddha.
 A cultural gem in Kanagawa.

 Visit KamakuraA popular hot spring a town with resorts in the Fuji-Hakone-Izu National Park, famous for its natural beauty and views of Mount Fuji.